hprice99/ENGG4811_code/README.md

 The product **AB** of the submatrices in each processor is then calculated and added to the existing result.
 At the end of the stage, each processor sends its **B** submatrix up its column.

-This project implemented Fox's algorithm on a network of PicoRV32 RISC-V softcore processors, which communicate through the network-on-chip designed.
+This project implemented Fox's algorithm on a network of PicoRV32 RISC-V softcore processors which communicate through the network-on-chip that was designed.
-This was tested with networks-on-chip with and without multicast commuincation functionality, and the performance of each system was analysed both in terms of computation time and FPGA resource utilisation.
+Networks-on-chip with and without multicast commuincation functionality were both tested, and the performance of each system was analysed both in terms of computation time and FPGA resource utilisation.

 ## Folder structure
 This repository is organised into the following directories
 ### `constraints`
-This directory contains the constraint files used to connect the ports of the VHDL top modules for each design to the pins and ports on the Nexys 4 DDR FPGA Development Board.
+This directory contains the constraint files used to connect the ports of the VHDL top modules for each design (saved in files named `*_board_top.vhd`) to the pins and ports on the Nexys 4 DDR FPGA Development Board.

 ### `firmware`
 This directory contains all files related to the firmware run on each PicoRV32 RISC-V softcore processor.
 These files include the C code used to implement Fox's algorithm and define common library functions, linker scripts to map the `.memory` section of the firmware to a memory address, and assembly scripts to set the stack pointer when the cores are initialised.

 ### `hdl`
-This directory contains all hardware components developed in this project.
+This directory contains all hardware components developed in this project, as well as the testbenches used to simulate the behaviour of these modules.

+### `results`
+This directory contains the simulation and implementation results used to evaluate each of the systems that was designed.

 ### `scripts`
 This directory contains Python scripts used to generate the memory initialisation files and configuration headers used by the project.